hazelweakly/hazelweakly.me/src/_talks/qcon-san-francisco-2023--understanding-platforms-what-they-are-why-they-work-when-to-use-them-how-to-build-them/index.md

 : A specialist role in resilience engineering that naturally arises when horizontal context becomes too large for any one team

 Platform Engineering
-: An empathy-driven approach towards sociotechnical organizational design
+: An empathy-driven approach towards sociotechnical organisational design

 ## What is a Platform?